mopidy/mopidy/docs/extensiondev.rst

 If you want to extend Mopidy to support new music and playlist sources, you want to implement a backend.
-A backend does not have access to Mopidy's core API at all and have a bunch of interfaces to implement.
+A backend does not have access to Mopidy's core API at all, but it does have a bunch of interfaces it can implement to extend Mopidy.

 The skeleton of a backend would look like this.
 See :ref:`backend-api` for more details.